iguanesolutions/go-systemd/README.md

 )

 // Init new notifier
-// If you os does not support systemd, it will return nil
+// If your os does not support systemd, it will return nil
 // So you have to handle sysd != nil sysd, err := systemd.NewNotifier()
 if err != nil {